HachiSecurity/bug-plutus-nonlazy/README.md

 *overzZzealous* in Plutus Starter
 =================================

+We identified an issue in the semantics of Plutus Core, which we refer to as [overzZzealous][blogpost].
+This issue may slow down and raise the cost of evaluating code on the Cardano blockchain, or even cause validators to reject transactions and thus block assets.
+Since developers rarely engage with Plutus Core directly, most are oblivious to overzZzealous.
+Furthermore, as the problem comes from the design of Plutus Core, it is challenging to address.

-This fork is meant to demonstrate *overzZzealous* within the Plutus Starter project.
+This project is to demonstrate *overzZzealous* within the Plutus Starter project.
 It is not meant to be used as a starter project.
 It contains two
 branches: